sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 - For users with urgent help requests reach out to our support team at [support@sourcegraph.com](mailto:support@sourcegraph.com).
 - For emergencies and incidents, alert the team using Slack command `/genie alert [message] for iam-and-admin-exp`.
 - For internal Sourcegraph teammates, join us in [#iam-and-admin-exp](https://sourcegraph.slack.com/archives/iam-and-admin-exp) to ask questions or request help from our team.
-- For feature requests, please reach out to our product manager, Ryan, at [ryphil@sourcegraph.com](mailto:ryphil@sourcegraph.com) and include `IAM & Admin Exp Feature Request:` in your subject line.
+- For feature requests, please reach out to our product manager, Ryan, at [ryphil@sourcegraph.com](mailto:ryphil@sourcegraph.com) and include `IAM and Admin Exp Feature Request:` in your subject line.

 ### Planning, execution, and issue tracking

-The IAM & Admin Exp team plans work based on our [long-term roadmap](https://docs.google.com/spreadsheets/d/1vTEWyiNQLhJYxo99HkgOhtdNyYfSlyyRNuhEnIySMMc/edit#gid=0) and setting [quarterly goals](#goals-and-roadmap).
+The IAM and Admin Exp team plans work based on our [long-term roadmap](https://docs.google.com/spreadsheets/d/1vTEWyiNQLhJYxo99HkgOhtdNyYfSlyyRNuhEnIySMMc/edit#gid=0) and setting [quarterly goals](#goals-and-roadmap).
 During the quarter, we follow a flavor of the SCRUM process with biweekly sprints.
 Our cycle starts every second Tuesday with a retrospective, sprint review, and planning meetings.
 We set goals for each sprint and focus team efforts during the iteration on achieving these goals rather than closing a number of issues.
 It’s the outcomes and delivered customer value, not the output, that matters.

 We are using [Jira](https://www.atlassian.com/software/jira) as our project tracking tool.
-While you will need access to Sourcegraph Atlassian account to view the [IAM & Admin Exp project](https://sourcegraph.atlassian.net/jira/software/c/projects/CLOUD/boards/11/backlog?selectedIssue=CLOUD-73&issueLimit=100) the [list view of all the issues](https://sourcegraph.atlassian.net/jira/software/c/projects/CLOUD/issues/) within this project is publicly available.
+While you will need access to Sourcegraph Atlassian account to view the [IAM and Admin Exp project](https://sourcegraph.atlassian.net/jira/software/c/projects/CLOUD/boards/11/backlog?selectedIssue=CLOUD-73&issueLimit=100) the [list view of all the issues](https://sourcegraph.atlassian.net/jira/software/c/projects/CLOUD/issues/) within this project is publicly available.

 #### How we use Jira